Meet Our Faculty

 Founding Director, Center for Postsecondary Success

-Dr. Hu’s research interests examine issues related to college access and success, student engagement and learning, and higher education policy.
+Dr. Hu’s research interests examine issues related to postsecondary readiness, outcomes, and success.
 Dr. Hu has published more than 60 journal articles and book chapters and is the author of five books.
 He has secured, in total, about seven million dollars in funding support from the Institute of Education Sciences (IES), the Bill & Melinda Gates Foundation, the Regional Educational Laboratory-Southeast (REL-SE), NPEC/AIR, and other sources.

 He received a B.S. degree in Geography in 1992 from Peking University.
 He earned his M.S. in Economics (1998) and his Ph.D. in Higher Education (2000) from Indiana University Bloomington.
 Read Dr. Hu's full bio here.

-Dr. Lara Perez-Felkner is an assistant professor of higher education and sociology in the Department of Educational Leadership and Policy Studies at Florida State University.
+Dr. Lara Perez-Felkner is an Assistant Professor of Higher Education and Sociology in the Higher Education Program within the College of Education at Florida State University.
 She is also an affiliated faculty member in the Department of Sociology and the Center for Higher Education Research, Teaching, and Innovation (CHERTI) at FSU, an Alumni Fellow with Pathways to Adulthood, and a Research Affiliate of the Joint Centers for Education Research and Population Research Center at NORC at the University of Chicago.
 Most recently, she became a Senior Research Associate of FSU’s Center for Postsecondary Success.

 Her research uses developmental and sociological perspectives to examine how young people’s social contexts influence their college and career outcomes.
-She focuses on the mechanisms that shape entry into and persistence in fields in which they have traditionally been underrepresented.
+She focuses on the mechanisms that shape entry into and persistence in institutions and fields in which they have traditionally been underrepresented.
 In particular, she investigates racial-ethnic, gender, and socioeconomic disparities in post-secondary educational attainment and entry to scientific career fields.
 Dr. Perez-Felkner is leading an ASHE Higher Education Report on Women in STEM and has been published in Contemporary Sociology, Developmental Psychology, Frontiers in Psychology, Journal of Latinos and Education, and Teachers’ College Record, as well in several edited volumes.
 Her research has been covered in the U.S., Europe, and Asia in news outlets including ABC News and National Public Radio affiliates, Bustle, Hindustan Times, Motherboard (Vice News), Science News for Students, U.S. News and World Report, and USA Today.
 Her research will be featured in a cable news special in spring 2018.

-Dr. Robert "Bob" Schwartz teaches courses in higher education and student affairs.
+Dr. Robert "Bob" Schwartz teaches courses in Higher Education and Student Affairs.
 He joined the Florida State faculty in 1998.
-He was previously at Valdosta State University in southern Georgia where he taught courses in educational research and at the University of South Carolina where he was a faculty member in the Higher Education and Student Affairs program.
+He was previously at Valdosta State University in South Georgia, where he taught courses in educational research, and the University of South Carolina where he was a faculty member in the Higher Education and Student Affairs program.